OSPF, EIGRP, and BGP Basics at Network+ Depth

 EIGRP Essentials

-EIGRP exchanges routing information with neighbors and can converge quickly when a route fails.
+EIGRP exchanges routing information with neighbors and uses the DUAL algorithm to converge fast when a route fails.

 EIGRP conceptMeaning